Other Ways To Help

 – Proven coordination and organisational skills with the ability to prioritise tasks and follow through to completion.

-- Ability to develop high quality relationships with internal and external stakeholders, particularly government officials and senior executives.
+– Ability to develop high quality relationships with internal and external stakeholders

 To Apply

-Applicants for this position should have NZ residency or a valid NZ work visa and currently be residing in New Zealand.
+Applicants for this position must have NZ residency or a valid NZ work visa and currently be residing in New Zealand.

 Our team would love to hear from you